ronrothjr/The-Threads-of-Becoming/training-pathways.md

 * Diagnostic interviews and observation

-* Designing engagements at system level
+* Designing interventions at system level

-* The limits of individual engagement in systemic collapse
+* The limits of individual intervention in systemic collapse

 * When to recommend deeper organizational work